 Let’s say that someone is ready to start a new job.
 The human resources department explains how the company either requires direct deposit or offers the option.

-If that employee signs up for direct deposit, they would need to share bank information with their new employer, including the bank’s name, the routing number that identifies the financial institution, and the employee’s bank account number.
+• If that employee wants to set up direct deposit, they would need to share bank information with their new employer, including the bank’s name, the routing number that identifies the financial institution, and the employee’s bank account number.
 Sometimes, a voided check is requested.

 Benefits of Payroll Direct Deposits